-Colerain Township turns 225 years old in 2019.
-To celebrate our history, Colerain will be rolling out series of articles, hosting a few extra events, and will be coordinating some fun challenges.
-Be sure to check out this page early and often to stay up to date on all of the fun.
+Colerain Township turned 225 years old in 2019.
+To celebrate our history, Colerain rolled out series of articles, hosted a few extra events, and coordinated some fun challenges.

 A big thank you to the Coleraine Historical Society and Northwest Local School District.
-These two groups are partnering in the planning, coordinating, and hosting of all of the events.
+These two groups partnered in the planning, coordinating, and hosting of all of the events.